 United Kingdom.
 ISA (UK) 510 is substantively aligned with ISA 510.
 The FRC has published guidance on communication between predecessor and successor auditors.
 UK ethical standards require the predecessor to provide access to relevant information (subject to client consent).
 The FRC’s inspections focus on the quality of opening balance procedures in initial engagements.

 France.
 NEP 510 implements ISA 510 within the French statutory framework.
 The French system of joint audit (co-commissariat aux comptes) for certain entities means that changes of one auditor while the other continues provide a partial continuity of evidence.
-For complete changes of auditor, the H3C expects comprehensive evidence-gathering procedures on opening balances.
+For complete changes of auditor, the H3C expects thorough evidence-gathering procedures on opening balances.

 Can the auditor rely entirely on the predecessor’s work?